Pea Fowl Natural History

 Pea Fowl During Your Day Out in Kent

 You can see the pea fowl all across the park as they have free roam.
-Throughout the spring they often lay nests and when the eggs hatch their young can be seen roaming the park with their mother.
-You can buy the tail feathers when have been naturally shed around the park in our gift shop.
+Throughout the spring they often lay nests and when the eggs hatch their young can be seen roaming the park with their mothers.
+You can purchase a tail feather which has been naturally shed in the park, at the gift shop.